UPDATED: Final deadline to apply is now March 15, 2020.

 - Reputation for being entrepreneurial, energetic, positive, and focused.

 - Deeply interested in exploring the nuances between protecting student privacy and the potential for data and technology to improve education.

 FPF knows that having a diverse workforce is essential to our work.
 We do not discriminate against any candidate based on their race, color, religion, national origin, sex, gender identity or expression, physical or mental disability, pregnancy, or age.
 We encourage applicants who might not have a background in privacy apply anyways if they think they have the skills to be successful in the role.

 Further, FPF prides itself on providing equal opportunities in employment and can make further accommodations to meet your accessibility needs.
 Please, send us an email with the subject line “Application_2020YouthandEd” if you need assistance in submitting your application.

 Between $60,000 and $85,000 annually based on experience; Includes excellent health, dental, and vision coverage, three weeks of vacation plus the week between Christmas and New Year’s and all federal holidays.

 This is a full-time position based in the Washington DC office, but occasional remote work is acceptable and schedule accommodations can be made.

 How to Apply:

-Please send your resume, a cover letter, and two writing samples to [email protected], with subject line “Application_2020YouthandEd”.
+Please send your resume, a cover letter, law or graduate school transcript if you are or were in school within the past two years, and two writing samples to [email protected], with subject line “Application_2020YouthandEd”.
 Please submit at least one sample that has not been edited by another party.
-Interested applicants are encouraged to apply ASAP but no later than March 1.
+Writing samples that are similar to blog posts or articles are especially useful.
+Interested applicants are encouraged to apply ASAP but no later than March 15.